Tell me and I forget, teach me and I may remember, involve me and I learn – Chinese Proverb

-Innovations in business technology (BT) are burgeoning at an impressive rate.
-The total technology spending worldwide is projected to grow from U.S. $2.8 in 2015 to U.S. $3.3 billion in 2019.
-Employee training software such as learning management system (LMS) is a part of the evolving BT trends.
+Innovations in business technology are expanding at an impressive rate across the globe.
+The total technology spending worldwide is projected to grow from $2.8 trillion in 2015 to $3.3 trillion in 2019.
+Employee training software tools such as learning management system (LMS) are a major part of this evolving trend.

-Such advanced and robust tools are handy in streamlining corporate training and achieving learning and development (L&D) objectives.
-They come with many enabling features that simplify workforce training to a great extent.
+Such advanced tools are handy in streamlining corporate training and achieving learning & development (L&D) objectives.
+They come with numerous enabling features that simplify workforce training to a great extent.

-Let’s now walk through some of those intriguing features one after another.
+Let’s now walk through some of those intriguing features:

 Ownership Over Learning

-One of the most interesting parts of adopting LMS software is that it gives you a sense of ownership over the learning process.
+An interesting aspect of adopting LMS software is that it gives you a sense of ownership over the learning process.
 It helps you organize and oversee the learning and development needs in a much better way.

-From creating custom courses and designated learning paths to real-time tracking and reporting, an LMS gives instructors control over training while allowing learners to govern their own learning through features such as self-paced learning.
+Right from creating custom courses and designated learning paths to real-time tracking and reporting, an LMS gives instructors complete control over training, while allowing learners to govern their own learning through features such as self-paced learning.

 Anywhere, Anytime Learning